Hi! I'm Whitney. Systems and security architect based in Charleston, South Carolina.

 I wear many hats and I crave a challenge.

 My geeky interests lie mostly in Linux, security, devops, infrastructure, and automation.

-My non geeky interests consist of crossfit, Seinfeld, drawing zombified things, and playing outside with my weird family.
+My non geeky interests consist of crossfit, Seinfeld, drawing weird things, and raising lots of children.

 Information Security Tools